Beth Israel Deaconess Hospital-Milton case study

 - Medication safety and availability, to complement the cases assigned to each OR suite.

-- Process standardization, to optimize pharmacy and Anaesthesia provider workflow and inventory management.
+- Process standardization, to optimize pharmacy and anesthesia provider workflow and inventory management.

 - Medication cost and charge capture, to achieve financial goals.